The easiest way to explain a message is to give a short

 C like program fragment to parse such a message.
 Each message can be

-described by its ID or its name.
+described by its ID

 Something is bad.
 This message should never appear.